Pietot/Pokedex/README.md

     <img src="img/logo.png" alt="Icon" width="300" />
 </p>

-This **pokedex** allows you to see informations about most of the pokemons using online API like Tyradex.tech and PokeAPI.co.
+This **pokedex** allows you to see informations about most of the pokemons using online API like tyradex.app and PokeAPI.co.

 ## Features